The Ultimate Insurance Cheat Sheet for 2026

 - Comprehensive Insurance: Covers your car if it’s damaged by events such as theft, vandalism, fire, hail, flooding, or falling objects.

 - Safer car, lower premiums.
-Many auto insurers will slash rates if your car has an alarm system, anti-lock brakes, or other features that make it harder to steal or safer in a wreck.
+Many insurers will slash rates if your car has an alarm system, anti-lock brakes, or features that make it harder to steal or safer in a wreck.

 - Do a cost/benefit analysis.
 If you pay $1,000 per year for collision insurance on a $3,000 car, after three years, you’ll pay more than your car is worth.